pvcraven/networking-down-under-book/source/chapter_04/chapter_04.rst

 order and format of sent data.

 In the next chapter, you'll work on several projects to try out some of these protocols.
-You'll send and receive Ethernet frames, “sniff” data sent from other applications, and see how fast you can send data.
+You'll send and receive Ethernet frames, "sniff" data sent from other applications, and see how fast you can send data.
 You'll also read from a car's CAN-Bus, work with Bluetooth, and try I\ :sup:`2`\ C.